MarkPCExpertYT/TVSharper/README.md

  - Direct sampling support (toggle-able)
  - Support for frequencies below 10 MHz
  - The video window is now a normal window visible in the taskbar
- - There are now seperate 3.0 MSPS PAL and NTSC modes (experimental)

 Removed features:
  - Built-in gain control (replaced with direct sampling option)